 This is kind of a trial and error project since you can’t see the stopper until you open the bottle.
-I started keeping a list of wines and the types of stoppers they have for future reference, and then I quit updating the list when I stopped drinking!
+There’s a mobile website called Corkwatch you can use to see what kind of stopper–plastic or natural cork–is in a particular wine bottle before you purchase it.
 If you haven’t already, please read this post about endangered cork forests and why it’s important to support them by choosing natural cork over plastic stoppers or metal screw caps (which contain BPA in the lining.)

 13. Let go of frozen convenience foods.

 This was a hard one.
 I agonized for a while over which brands of frozen meals used the best containers, but in the end there was just no sound alternative.
 They all use plastic.
 Even frozen food trays that seem to be made of cardboard are lined with plastic.
 The more we limit our consumption of frozen convenience foods, the less plastic waste we’ll generate and the healthier we’ll be!